luop90/arena-respawn/README.md

 Fortunately, the excellent [Stripper: Source](http://www.bailopan.net/stripper/) tool allows you to apply on-the-fly custom map fixes as the map loads.
 Install Stripper: Source and copy the [appropriate files](addons/stripper/maps) into your `addons/stripper/maps` directory.

-**Note:** We have deliberately avoided working these special, per-map cases into the plugin (and will not accept merge requests that do so) for the following reasons:
+**Note:** I have deliberately avoided working these special, per-map cases into the plugin (and will not accept merge requests that do so) for the following reasons:
 - While all per-map problems can be eventually be solved by SourceMod, this often involves tearing out elements of the map to do so.
 The Stripper: Source configuration files leave the map alone and modify its *functionality* instead of playing butcher to the hard work of a mapper.
 - Stripper syntax is closely related to entity keyvalue data, which most mappers are familiar with.
 This allows a mapper to write their own *Arena: Respawn* modifications without having to learn an extra tool in the process.
 - Large amounts of special case code are not just bad practice, but downright nightmarish to maintain.

+### Using King of the Hill maps as Arena maps

+*Arena: Respawn* is also designed to function on King of the Hill maps, but additional Stripper configuration is required to do so.

+If you would like to run a King of the Hill map, copy or symlink [koth.cfg](addons/stripper/maps/koth.cfg) to a filename corresponding with the map you wish to use.
+For example, on a \*nix system, `ln -s koth_king.cfg koth.cfg` would create a symlink at `koth_king.cfg`, loading the special KOTH Stripper rules the next time `koth_king` is played.

+Aside from this slightly manual configuration, everything else about the KOTH conversion is handled inside the plugin, including a full conversion of each spawn area to an Arena-style spawn.

 ### Compiling the plugin yourself